 Consume specific species that are not overfished?

 First of all, shifting to other species means they will be overfished too in the end.
-In general the ocean’s don’t have the capacity to keep up with our actual consumption levels.
-And secondly, this doesn’t solve the problem of bycatch.
+The oceans just don’t have the capacity to keep up with our current consumption levels.
+And secondly, this option doesn’t solve the problem of bycatch.

 Eating less fish?